schmuio/cryptography/README.md

 Perhaps meticulous Go developers could notice we have had the liberty of allowing few underscores every now and then.
 Always respectful of convention, we have reckoned this is helping readability.

 ### <strong> Examples </strong>
-For the sake of avoiding repetition we assume that in every example snipped one has already imported the module via adding the following to the code:
+For the sake of avoiding repetition we assume that in every example snippet one has already imported the module via adding the following to the code:
 ```sh
 package yourpackage